HalDec-Bench: Benchmarking Hallucination Detector in Image Captioning: Additional Experiments

 \textbf{Does incorporating the preceding sentences lead to improved performance?} In our main paper, we focus on the evaluation of alignment between a single sentence and an image.
 This setting ignores the context from the preceding sentence in a caption since the model does not see the preceding sentences during inference.
 We study the effectiveness of adding the preceding sentences.
 Specifically, we feed all preceding sentences as well as the target sentence for evaluation as a prompt, \eg, \textit{a cat is running in a park.
 The cat is next to a kid.
 Think about the correctness of **The cat is next to a kid. **}.
 Table \ref{tab:context_compare} compares the effect of adding contextual sentences.
 Surprisingly, we find that providing this additional context does not clearly improve image–text alignment.
 For Llama-4, adding context often degrades instruction following, leading to more frequent parsing errors.
 For GPT5-mini, no parsing errors are observed, but the performance still drops slightly.
 These results suggest that incorporating preceding sentences as context can interfere with judging the alignment between the target sentence and the image.
 Since not all language models excel at handling long sequences, evaluation on a single sentence can be fair in evaluating the image-text alignment ability.

-\textbf{Chain-of-Thought improves the performance?} Table~\ref{tab:cot} evaluates the impact of chain-of-thought reasoning~\citep{wei2022chain}, where detectors are prompted to generate a reasoning path before producing a score (see above for prompt details).
+\textbf{Chain-of-Thought improves the performance?} Table~\ref{tab:cot} evaluates the impact of chain-of-thought reasoning ~\cite{refD}, where detectors are prompted to generate a reasoning path before producing a score (see above for prompt details).
 For Llama-4, COT generally improves performance, whereas for some Captioners, the gains are marginal or even slightly negative.
-Results for GPT4.1-mini are mixed, wherein improvements highly depend on the evaluation target.

-\textbf{Self-ensemble improves performance.} We further study the potential of ensembling.
-Unlike the analysis above, we ensemble outputs from a single model to refine detector's score~\citep{farinhas2023empirical,jiang-etal-2023-llm}.
+Results for GPT4.1-mini are mixed, wherein improvements highly depend on the evaluation target. \textbf{Self-ensemble improves performance.} We further study the potential of ensembling.
+Unlike the analysis above, we ensemble outputs from a single model to refine detector's score~\cite{refE,refF}.
 To get different scores from a single model, we obtain different reasoning paths by stochastic sampling in the chain-of-thought.
 To ensure the diversity of COT, we set the temperature as 1.5 and top$_\text{p}$ as 0.9.
 Table~\ref{tab:self_ensemble} presents the results in Llama-4, where the performance consistently improves in all Captioners.
 Also, using more ensemble paths tends to improve the performance, while the increase seems to saturate.
-Model ensembling can be an interesting direction to improve the performance in this task.

-\textbf{VLM detectors can surpass prior approaches.} Table~\ref{tab:compare_other_method} presents the comparison to UniHD~\citep{chen2024unified}, which prompts LLM to utilize an open-vocabulary detector and OCR engine.
+Model ensembling can be an interesting direction to improve the performance in this task. \textbf{VLM detectors can surpass prior approaches.} Table~\ref{tab:compare_other_method} presents the comparison to UniHD~\cite{chen2024unified}, which prompts LLM to utilize an open-vocabulary detector and OCR engine.
 The results indicate that advanced VLMs can surpass the approach without using such external tools.
 More detailed discussion is available in the appendix.

 \textbf{Mean intersection over union in hallucination localization.} Table~\ref{tab:mean_iou} shows the results of mean IoU in hallucinated segment localization.
 Specifically, we compute the intersection over union between the predicted and ground-truth segments and compute the average for all samples.
 Overall, the performance is consistent with what is reported in Table~\ref{tab:localization_combined}.